mobinapiracha/Election_Analysis/README.md

 * The winner of the election was:

- Diana DeGette who received 73.8% of vthe votes and 272,892 number of votes
+ Diana DeGette who received 73.8% of the votes and 272,892 number of votes

 ## Challenge Overview